MScBiomedicalInformatics/MSIB32500/lectures/lecture6.md

 ## Week 6 Homework: :house:

 In this tutorial, we detected the DEGs between WT Control (3 samples) and KO Treatment at 24 hours (3 samples).
 Using similar analysis workflow, develop an R analysis pipleine (script) to detect the DEGs between WT Control and KO Treatment at 8 hour.
-Compare the list of top 20 DEGs between KO Treatment at 24 hours and KO Treatment at 8 hour.
+Create a list of overlaping genesfor the top 100 DEGs between KO Treatment at 24 hours and KO Treatment at 8 hour.

 Submit your homework via e-mail.